How to Use Shodan API in Python

 Learn how to use Shodan API to make a script that searches for public vulnerable servers, IoT devices, power plants and much more using Python.

-· 8 min read · Updated aug 2022 · Ethical Hacking · Application Programming Interfaces
+· 7 min read · Updated may 2024 · Ethical Hacking · Application Programming Interfaces

-Public IP addresses are routed on the Internet, which means a connection can be established between any host having a public IP, and any other host connected to the Internet without having a firewall filtering the outgoing traffic, and because IPv4 is still the dominantly used protocol on the Internet, it's possible and nowadays practical to crawl the whole Internet.
+Public IP addresses are routed on the Internet, which means a connection can be established between any host having a public IP and any other host connected to the Internet without having a firewall filtering the outgoing traffic, and because IPv4 is still the dominantly used protocol on the Internet, it's possible and nowadays practical to crawl the whole Internet.

 There are several platforms that offer Internet scanning as a service, to list a few; Shodan, Censys, and ZoomEye.
 Using these services, we can scan the Internet for devices running a given service, and we can find surveillance cameras, industrial control systems such as power plants, servers, IoT devices, and much more.